 "I have loved my FFP experience.
 My family opened their home to me, they have provided me with a support base and invited me to participate in American traditions I would never have experienced otherwise.
 The Friendship Family Program is great!"-- Janine Leger '15

-"Adapting to a new environment can be challenging, and your first impression of the college can end up defining your opinion for the next 4 years.
+"Adapting to a new environment can be challenging, and your first impression of the college can end up defining your opinion for the next four years.
 The care and support from a warm and loving family has definitely made me perceive Dartmouth as a close-knit community.
 From the open conversations and the delicious home-made meals provided by my friendship family, I've no doubt felt at home even whilst living in a foreign country." - Yannick Yu, '15

 "I am really grateful to this program for giving me a home away from home.
 The warmth, love and support that I receive from every member of my friendship family helps me get through all my tough times here alone in USA.
 We celebrate our cultural differences and there is always so much to learn from their way of life.
 We always end up learning so much more about each other and our countries.
 In spite of all the differences, I can happily say that they have accepted me as a part of their extended family and so have I. My association with them will go a long way even after Dartmouth.
 Please continue this amazing Friendship Family Program as it makes this whole experience much more heart-warming and complete."--Kirti Khopkar, Graduate Student, Thayer School of Engineering